Dangers of Percocet Abuse

 Percocet Addiction and Abuse

 Percocet is a prescription drug that is highly addictive and dangerous for anyone who takes it.
 It doesn’t matter if a doctor gave it to you to relieve pain, the chance of forming an addiction is high, just like someone who took it from a friend for fun or some stress relief.
 When prescribed by a doctor, it is usually for a short period of time to try and prevent addiction.
-However, it only takes a few days to feel the need to have Percocet in your system.
+How Long Does Percocet Stay in Your System, it only takes a few days to feel the need to have Percocet in your system.

 Percocet is just like Heroin, with the only difference being that it is legal and can be prescribed to people by a doctor.
 One of the street names for Percocet is “hillbilly Heroin,” proving the effects are just the same.
 Heroin and Percocet both change the way your brain will perceive pain because both drugs are effecting the central nervous system and brain.
 When you take Percocet in high doses, you will feel a high that mimics the high Heroin gives to its abusers.
 You will feel a strong euphoric feeling, the stress will be taken away, you will be relaxed and feel heightened pleasure.